-Here’s a nice little introduction to UCB and their approach to improv, courtesy of Thrash Lab.
+Here’s a nice little introduction to UCBT and their approach to improv, courtesy of Thrash Lab.
 The short features interviews with Jason Mantzoukas, Matt Walsh, Ellie Kemper and other performers from UCBTLA.

-Here’s a nice little introduction to UCB and their approach to improv, courtesy of Thrash Lab.
+Here’s a nice little introduction to UCBT and their approach to improv, courtesy of Thrash Lab.
 The short features interviews with Jason Mantzoukas, Matt Walsh, Ellie Kemper and other performers from UCBTLA.

 MB: Ummm, yeah.
 I think… What I meant was the type of freedom and ease that you feel when you’re doing the weekly Asssscat I do twice a week, versus, “Oh, this show better be really good because we’ve got four cameras here and we’re spending all this money tonight.”